wernerschuler/Network-Security-Groups-NSGs-and-Inspecting-Traffic-Between-Azure-Virtual-Machines/README.md

 <img src="https://i.imgur.com/kVuhxoY.png" height="40%" width="60%" alt="how to capture packets in wireshark"/>

 **7. Retrieve the private IP address of the Ubuntu VM and attempt to ping it from within the Windows 10 VM**
- - From your local computer go to portal.azure.com --> Virtual machines --> Click the name of your Ununtu VM --> Scroll down until you see the private IP address
+ - From your local computer go to portal.azure.com --> Virtual machines --> Click the name of your Ubuntu VM --> Scroll down until you see the private IP address

 <img src="https://i.imgur.com/dPLUuqq.png" height="40%" width="60%" alt="Virtual machines private IP address"/>